ulgenklc/temporal_network_analysis/docs/source/index.rst

 Welcome to Community Characterization in Temporal Networks's documentation!
 ===========================================================================
-Community Characterization in Temporal Networks is our python wrap-up for applying dynamic community detectyion on temporal networks obtained from spike-train data.
-We generate spiking neuronal activity with varying community events and compare the performances of 5 different community detection algorithms: MMM, Infomap, Tensor Factorization, DSBM and DPPM where DPPM is available in MATLAB.
+Community Characterization in Temporal Networks is our python wrap-up for applying dynamic community detection on temporal networks obtained from spike-train data.
+We generate spiking neuronal activity with varying community events and compare the performances of 5 different community detection algorithms: MMM, Infomap, Tensor Factorization, DSBM and DPPM where DPPM is not included in this package since it is available in MATLAB.

 .. toctree::
    :maxdepth: 2